His Excellency the Honourable Chris Dawson APM was sworn in as the 34th Governor of Western Australia on 15 July 2022.

 12. Contacting Government House

 Correspondence should generally be addressed to the Official Secretary in the first instance.
-Correspondence email address is [email protected]
+Correspondence email address is [email protected] (preferred method of receipt)

 The Governor is usually attended by an Honorary Aide-de-Camp at all functions, ceremonies, visits, and events.

 The Aide acts as an on-the-spot facilitator, assisting the Governor, and acts a conduit between the Governor and event organisers.
 Honorary Aides-de-Camp are members of the Australian Defence or Police Force who assist with formal elements of the Vice Regal Program, as required.

 Honorary Aides also have an important role in investiture ceremonies, where they present the insignia to the Governor who then invests the recipient.
 Investiture Ceremonies are held to recognise outstanding Australians who are the recipients of national honours and awards, find out more on our page.

 Honorary Aides may also represent the Governor on official and ceremonial occasions, including greeting Heads of State and other important dignitaries on the Governor’s behalf as they officially arrive in or depart Western Australia.

 The personal flag of the Governor of Western Australia was proclaimed by Governor Gordon Stanley Reid on 12th April 1988.

 It features the British blue ensign with the Union Flag of Great Britain occupying the upper left quarter.
 On the right side, the State Badge of Western Australia, comprising a black swan in a yellow disc, is surmounted by the Crown of Saint Edward.

 The Governor’s Standard is flown above the reception door on the northern side of Government House when the Governor is in residence.